-By day, David Dashifen Kees is a mild-mannered programmer living in Alexandria, VA working remotely for the Engineering IT Shared Services unit within the College of Engineering at the University of Illinois at Urbana-Champaign.
-By night… he’s pretty much the same thing.
-Programming since the sixth grade, Dash has been writing web applications in academia since 1998 and using WordPress since about 2007.
+By day, David Dashifen Kees is a mild-mannered programmer living in Alexandria, VA.
+By night… they’re pretty much the same thing only asleep.
+Programming since the sixth grade, Dash has been writing web applications since 1998 and using WordPress since about 2007.

 Well, no, but that’s the quick version.

 I guess you want some other details?
 Dash has a degree in Computer Science and Instructional Design and Development (i.e. designing curricula, especially involving technology).
-Professionally, he’s been a nerd forever, though, and hasn’t gotten to flex the instructional design muscles in quite some time.
-As I mentioned above, he’s been working in academia pretty much as long as it was legal for him to be working, and that environment has helped hone his communications and customer service skills in ways that other programming environments may not have.
+Professionally, they’ve been a nerd forever working in academia pretty much as long as it was legal for them to be working.
+That environment has helped hone their communications and customer service skills in ways that other programming environments may not have.

-Honestly, sometimes he programs; remember: I told you he was a giant nerd.
-But, he also enjoys reading historical fiction, sci-fi, fantasy, political thrillers, and mysteries as well as biographies and non-fictional history as well.
-He’s been an avid reader of comic books (mostly Marvel) for quite some time and is thoroughly enjoying the modern age of superhero media.
+Honestly, sometimes they program; remember: I told you they were a giant nerd.
+But, they also enjoy reading historical fiction, sci-fi, fantasy, political thrillers, and mysteries as well as biographies and non-fictional history as well.
+They’ve been an avid reader of comic books (mostly Marvel) for quite some time and are thoroughly enjoying the modern age of superhero media.

-When the weather’s nice, you can often find him out and about on his bicycle for some exercise.
-In fact, at times it’s his only form of transportation, since he and his wife share a single vehicle, she’s a hybrid (the car, not the wife), and she (the wife) usually uses her (the car) to go to work.
+When the weather’s nice, you can often find them out and about on their bicycle for some exercise.
+In fact, at times it has been their only form of transportation, since they and their partner share a single vehicle; she’s a hybrid (the car, not the partner), and she (the partner) usually uses her (the car), named Sparki, to go to work.

-He also knows how to play piano, clarinets, and saxophones, and has a guitar that he’s hoping to learn how to use soon.
+They also know how to play piano, clarinet, and saxophone, and have a guitar that they’re hoping to learn how to play soon.